coderofsalvation/coderofsalvation.github.io/_posts/2017-04-12-chromebook-survival-guide-for-linux-nodejs-developers.md

 ---

 <div class="message">
   Hi!
-In this post I'm discussing my experiences after leaving years of linux/windows distros behind, after buying an acer chromebook 14.
+In this post I'm discussing my experiences with the acer chromebook 14 as a developer.
 </div>

 <img src="/public/img/chromebook.jpg"/>